RoboMWM/RoboMWM/_posts/2024-10-DirectCD.md

 # Rescuing a CD held hostage by Roxio DirectCD

+## Summary

+A proprietary format called "DirectCD" appears to not be readable on modern machines, compared to other more common CD formats.
+Worse yet, if the disc has not been "finalized" to be readable on other machines, it cannot be read by a standard CD/DVD drive; you need a drive with a CD/DVD burner.

+While there are tools you can pay for, I managed to read the disc via installing Windows XP and Roxio Easy CD Creator onto my laptop which has an eSATA port for my eSATA DVD Burner.

+It appears this DirectCD format and its driver hooks deep into the DVD/CD burner; apparently there is a context menu option to "Make disk writeable," even if the disc is burned and/or finalized.

+## Story

 ![Back of the rescued CD]()

 Little did I know just how involved I'd have to be to get the data off of this burned CD.